autonomousvision/autonomousvision.github.io/_posts/2020-03-24-differentiable-volumetric-rendering.md

 </p>

 We further observe that we can use our model for real-world multi-view reconstruction.
-We can see that we obtain accurate shape, normal, and texture prediction for this real-world example.
+We obtain accurate shape, normal, and texture prediction for this real-world example.

 ## Further Information
 To learn more about Differentiable Volumetric Rendering, check out our video here: